 Lawful Possession – The critical element is that the defendant must have been in lawful possession of the property at the time of the fraudulent conversion and not have mere custody of the property.

 Embezzlement can be a serious crime depending on the amount of money stolen or the value of the missing property.
-It may be considered a misdemeanor or felony.
+It may be considered a misdemeanor or a felony.
 Embezzlement can be charged for any amount of money.
 An employer can withhold wages while your case is resolved.
 Audits will be conducted to investigate the case.
 To discuss how an embezzlement charge will affect your life, seek representation from an embezzlement attorney in San Diego.

 SKILLED ATTORNEYS DISCUSS DIFFERENT EMBEZZLEMENT CHARGES

 In the state of California, depending on the value of the property or the assets that are embezzled, the crime may be charged as grand theft, which can be a misdemeanor or a felony, or as petty theft, which is a misdemeanor.
 If the property embezzled is worth more than $950, the charge is grand theft, and embezzlements for lesser amounts are charged as petty thefts.
 Under California Penal Code 488, petty theft is any theft offense that does not constitute grand theft.
-If the value of the property taken does not exceed $950, an fraud will be charged as a petty theft.
+If the value of the property taken does not exceed $950, it will be charged as petty theft.

 The bottom line is that there are three possible state-level embezzlement charges in California – grand theft charged as a felony, grand theft charged as a misdemeanor, and petty theft, which is always a misdemeanor.
 In Southern California, anyone charged with any embezzlement will require the legal advice and services of one of our lawyers.